MICA-MNI/BrainSpace/docs/pages/getting_started.rst

    :align: center

-And also load the mean connectivity matrix built from a subset of HCP.
-The package only comes with toy matrices using Schaefer parcellations `(Schaefer et al., 2017) <https://academic.oup.com/cercor/article/28/9/3095/3978804>`_.
+And also load the mean connectivity matrix built from a subset of the human connectome project (HCP).
+The package comes with several example matrices, downsampled using the Schaefer parcellations `(Schaefer et al., 2017) <https://academic.oup.com/cercor/article/28/9/3095/3978804>`_.
 Lets load one of them.

 .. tabs::